andfanilo/cloudera-quickstartvm-tutorial/README.md

 ambari-server start
 ```

-Once Ambari Server is started, open 8080 on Virtualbox c6801 then hit http://localhost:8080 from your browser on your local computer.
+Once Ambari Server is started, open port 8080 on Virtualbox then hit http://localhost:8080 from your browser on your local computer.

 Note that Ambari Server can take some time to fully come up and ready  to accept connections.
 Keep hitting the URL until you get the login  page.